How to Keep Your Laptop Safe Traveling in Thailand or Anywhere Overseas

 Bring a small laptop, meaning one with a 12 inch screen or smaller.
 That way it’s almost guaranteed to fit in your room safe and be able to be safely locked away when you don’t want to lug it around with you.

-Buy a cheap surge protector – Thailand’s electricity is notorious for power surges, which is why when I’m traveling I take a surge protector with me.
+Buy a mini travel surge protector – Thailand’s electricity is notorious for power surges, which is why when I’m traveling I take a mini travel surge protector with me.
 That way, I can recharge my laptop without worrying a sudden massive zap of electricity will fry it.

 Don’t contaminate your laptop with internet cafe viruses – If you’re out without your laptop and want to get online, don’t use the occasion to plug in your USB drive, send photographs from your camera SD card or download music to your iPod.
 That’s because computers in many internet cafes in Thailand are notorious for being infected with viruses, and you don’t want to pass any of those on to your computer.
 Save downloading and uploading for when you have your laptop with you.